 Strategy 3: Provide more information to patients about the devices they use

-The TGA published the Action Plan for Medical Devices – Progress Report Card: April 2020 as an update on the progress made against Action Plan strategies as at April 2020.
+The TGA published Progress Report Cards for the Action Plan for Medical Devices as updates on the progress made against Action Plan strategies to 31 December 2022: